Nick Mallett: Italy (2007–11)

 On 3 October 2007, Mallett replaced Frenchman Pierre Berbizier as "CT" ("Technical Commissioner", i.e. coach) of the Italy national rugby union team.
 His Six Nations debut was fairly impressive; Italy were defeated by Ireland 11–16 in the first game, but came close to victory against Jonny Wilkinson's England team.
 Italy lost also against Wales and France.
 In those matches he gave Andrea Marcato and Alberto Sgarbi their debuts'.
 In the final game, Mallett's team beat Scotland 23–20, thanks to Marcato's late drop goal.
 However, Italy won the wooden spoon because their points difference was worse than Scotland's.

 During the summer test matches, he got a good result against South Africa, the world champions at the time, in Cape Town, despite Italy losing 0–26.
 In Córdoba Italy beat Argentina for the first time thanks to Leonardo Ghiraldini's try and a late penalty by Marcato.

 He also coached the Barbarians against the All Blacks in December 2009 with the 'Baa-Baas' winning 25–18.

 In 2010 Mallet coached the Barbarians to victory over South Africa.

 In the 2010 Six Nations, Mallett guided Italy to a 16–12 win against Scotland.
-Despite this victory, Italy's only win in the competition, they didn't avoid the wooden spoon because Scotland's points difference was just one better.

-In the 2011 Six Nations Championship Italy beat France by 22–21 in arguably their best victory to date.
+Despite this victory, Italy's only win in the competition, Italy still finished last because Scotland's points difference was just one better.
+In the 2011 Six Nations Championship, Italy beat France by 22–21 in arguably their best victory to date.

 Retirement (2011–present)

 In November 2011, after the World Cup in New Zealand, Nick Mallett's contract as head coach of Italy expired and he returned to Cape Town with Frenchman Jacques Brunel taking over the Italy job.
-Mallett has stated that he wishes to spend time with his family in South Africa, despite being briefly linked to the position as Coach of England following Martin Johnson's resignation.
+Mallett has stated that he wishes to spend time with his family in South Africa, despite being briefly linked to the position as coach of England following Martin Johnson's resignation.